davidski/evaluator/cran-comments.md

 ## Update

 This is a bug-fix update for an existing package.
-Primary fixes include correcting unintentional CRAN policy violations.
+Primary fixes include correcting unintentional CRAN policy violations around undocumented pandoc dependencies and some `rmarkdown` calls inappropriately writing intermediate files to a package directory instead of a temporary directory.
+These have been corrected, test coverage has been updated, and the CI build matrix expanded to try to address all of these issues.

 ## Test environments

 * local Windows 10 64 install, R 3.4.3
-* local OS X, R 3.4.3
+* local OS X, R 3.4.4
 * Windows Server 2012 R2 x64 (on appveyor), R 3.4.3
 * Ubuntu 14.04 LTS (on travis-ci)
   * R-release (both with and without pandoc)